 The patients are randomly allocated to one of two groups.
-One group of participants will receive triclosan-coated sutures during surgery and a second group will receive an ordinary suture without triclosan.
-Neither the patient nor the investigator will know which group the patient will be in.
-At the end of the operation the deep layers of the wound will be stitched using either the triclosan-coated suture or the ordinary suture.
-The outside skin will be closed as normal, using clips for both groups.
+One group of participants receives triclosan-coated sutures during surgery and a second group receives an ordinary suture without triclosan.
+Neither the patient nor the investigator know which group the patient will be in.
+At the end of the operation the deep layers of the wound are stitched using either the triclosan-coated suture or the ordinary suture.
+The outside skin is closed as normal, using clips for both groups.
 This is the only difference between the two groups.
-The patient will then receive our standard postoperative treatment for people undergoing total hip or total knee replacements.
-There will be an extra clinic for the patient to attend at the hospital 2 weeks after the operation for inspection of the wound and removal of the skin clips rather than having that done at the GP surgery.
-Additionally, at the time of discharge the patient will be given a simple yes/no questionnaire regarding their wound, which they will be asked to complete and return in a pre-paid envelope two months after the operation.
+The patient then receives our standard postoperative treatment for people undergoing total hip or total knee replacements.
+There is an extra clinic for the patient to attend at the hospital 2 weeks after the operation for inspection of the wound and removal of the skin clips rather than having that done at the GP surgery.
+Additionally, at the time of discharge the patient is given a simple yes/no questionnaire regarding their wound, which they are asked to complete and return in a pre-paid envelope two months after the operation.

 What are the possible benefits and risks of participating?